La Liga outright winner odds and prediction

 However, draws in five of their opening nine games, meant that Atletico quickly fell off the pace at the top and they were priced at greater than 20/1 to win La Liga by November.

-They have really hit form since then though.
-With the likes of Pablo Barrios and Giuliano Simeone injecting some youthful energy into the side, they recorded a club-record 15 straight victories in all competitions around the turn of the year and have lost just one of their last 26 in all competitions.
+They really hit form around the turn of the year though, with the likes of Pablo Barrios and Giuliano Simeone injecting some youthful energy into the side.
+They recorded a club-record 15 straight victories in all competitions, and had lost just once in 26 matches heading into the first leg of their Champions League tie against city rivals Real Madrid.

 On paper, Athletic Club always looked the best equipped of the other teams to challenge.
 Holding onto Euro 2024 star Nico Williams was key and there were no major departures, which suggested they could potentially go one better than last season's fifth place, with Girona falling back this term.

-They've had a terrific campaign and were unbeaten in 16 league matches heading into their weekend trip to the Estadio Metropolitano.
-However, a 1-0 defeat in Madrid effectively ended any suggestion that they might be able to fight for the title, and they've drifted out to 500/1 as a result.
+They've had a terrific campaign and were unbeaten in 16 league matches heading into their recent trip to the Estadio Metropolitano.
+However, a 1-0 defeat in Madrid effectively ended any suggestion that they might be able to fight for the title, and they dropped points again against Osasuna at the weekend, meaning the Basques are now distant 1000/1 shots.

 Who will win La Liga?
 Here’s our prediction